Wyntuition/jekyll-now/_posts/2018-06-06-github-and-microsoft.md

 ## One-stop development shop

-Microsoft wants to make GitHub a central spot for coding, building, optimizing, deploying to (any) cloud, monitoring, QA, Planning, Docs/collab.

-GitHub Marketplace - you'll be able to buy cloud services from any provider.
+One way Microsoft could draw a larger audience is by following through with their vision of making GitHub a central spot for coding, building, optimizing, deploying to (any) cloud, monitoring, QA, Planning, Docs/collab.
+If they create GitHub Marketplace, that'll be the step to external services and cloud deployments.

 VS Code integration making it a one-stop cross-platform toolset.
 It will also have rich integration with GitHub allowing things like PR review to be done without going to the website.